CharlieBurton10/waggytaillodge/README.md

 ### Solved Bugs
+1. The About Us section on the home page was not fitting properly when it was on a medium screen.
-1. The images when on a medium device were overlapping with text.
+2. The images when on a medium device were overlapping with text.
 I fixed this by changing the bootstrap grid system from small to medium.
 ![Responsive Issue](docs/Testing/responsiveissue.png) ![Resolved Issue](docs/Testing/resolvedissue.png)

 ### Known Bugs